 Affordability and Housing.
 While the Fresno Region is known for relatively affordable housing and rent costs compared to many other cities and counties across California, many of Fresno's families can no longer make ends meet through rising inflation costs for rent, food, energy, gasoline, and water prices.
 Communities where most trips are made by car, and where jobs are distant from housing, face higher fuel and other transportation costs.
 In addition, while the Fresno market is dominated by single-family housing, these types of homes often require greater spending on heating, cooling, and water bills than smaller more efficient homes and multi-family housing.

 Air Quality.
-Recent studies completed through a California Health Interview Survey show that more than one in five of our children suffer from asthma, the highest rate in California.
-Although grim, understanding how air pollution in our city and across the Central Valley can endanger our health and hinder our economic growth is the first step to overcoming these challenges.
+Recent studies completed through a California Health Interview Survey show that more than one in five children living in the Central Valley suffer from asthma, the highest rate in California.
+Although grim, understanding how air pollution in our city and across the Central Valley can endanger our is the first step to overcoming these challenges.
 The SEDA Plan addresses air quality through its unique Mixed-Use District land use pattern, which puts jobs, schools and housing within walking distance in order to reduce vehicular emissions.

 Climate Change.
 The worldwide trend of climate change, caused by greenhouse gas (GHG) emissions, has the potential to affect us on the local level.
 Warmer temperatures could critically affect growth cycles and productivity of crops creating heat islands, drought and flooding.
 New state laws require cities to initiate deep cuts in GHG emissions, most of which come from our cars, homes, and businesses.
-Reducing how much we drive and improving the energy efficiency of our buildings are key components of the SEDA to help the Fresno Region meet GHG reduction requirements and reduce climate change risks.
+Reducing how much we drive and improving the energy efficiency of our buildings are key components of the SEDA Plan to help the Fresno Region meet GHG reduction requirements and reduce climate change risks.
 Traffic.
-Vehicle Miles Traveled (VMT) on our roads is increasing after a pandemic-related decline, bringing with it the associated congestion, air quality and climate concerns, and health outcomes.
+Vehicle Miles Traveled (VMT) on our roads is increasing, bringing with it associated congestion, unhealthy air quality and climate concerns - all of which have the potential for increased negative health outcomes.
 Senate Bill 743 required the Fresno Region to establish a 13% reduction in VMT to address these issues.
 The SEDA Plan seeks to reduce VMT by locating homes, schools and jobs in proximity to one another and by providing high quality amenities for walking, biking and transit.

 Water.
 Fresno has a low groundwater supply and must compete for limited surface water supplies.
-In standard suburban development, 60% of water consumption is used to water lawns and gardens (Fresno Department of Public Utilities, 2021).
+In standard suburban development, 60% of water consumption is used to water lawns and gardens.
 Development within the SEDA will be designed to be water efficient through higher density mixed-use design.

 Farmland.
-While valuable farmland exists in and near the SEDA, the emphasis of the Plan is to prevent further conversion of farmland outside of the Sphere of Influence.
-The SEDA Plan will create a buffer along the eastern edge of the Plan Area to ensure that urban growth will not extend beyond that boundary in the future.
+The SEDA includes land designated as Prime Farmland, Farmland of both Statewide and Local Importance and Unique Farmland.
+The emphasis of the Plan is to prevent further conversion of farmland outside of the Sphere of Influence.
+The SEDA Plan introduces a land use intended to create a buffer along the eastern edge of the Plan Area to ensure that urban growth will not extend beyond existing Plan boundaries in the future.
 In addition, the California Environmental Quality Act (CEQA) requires mitigation for the loss of agricultural land within the SEDA footprint.

 Economic Growth.
 Job growth in the San Joaquin Valley is outpacing all regions in California, but most new jobs are not in the innovative sectors that hold the greatest potential for economic stimulation.
-Despite strong assets to attract emerging industries, Fresno needs more investment in the burgeoning renewable energy and agricultural technology sectors- sectors that can produce high-quality jobs at all levels.
+Despite strong assets to attract emerging industries, Fresno needs more investment in the burgeoning renewable energy and agricultural technology sectors - those of which that can produce high-quality jobs at all levels.